jnh277/river_forecasting/README.md

 - functionality to use data from water data online
 - downloaded and tried the Franklin at fincham data
+- historical rain forecast info from the norwegian met https://thredds.met.no/thredds/metno.html - they only store historical forecast for scandinavia

 ### Modelling